stan-dev/design-docs/designs/0020-parallel-chain-api.md

 # Guide-level explanation
 [guide-level-explanation]: #guide-level-explanation

-Each of the servies layers in [`src/stan/services/`](https://github.com/stan-dev/stan/blob/147fba5fb93aa007ec42744a36d97cc84c291945/src/stan/services/sample/hmc_nuts_dense_e_adapt.hpp) layer will have the current API for single chain processes as well as an API for running multi chain processes.
+Each of the servies layers in [`src/stan/services/`](https://github.com/stan-dev/stan/blob/147fba5fb93aa007ec42744a36d97cc84c291945/src/stan/services/sample/hmc_nuts_dense_e_adapt.hpp) will have the current API for single chain processes as well as an API for running multi chain processes.
 Their inputs are conceptually the same, but several of the inputs have been changed to be vectors of the single chain processes arguments in order to account for multiple chains.
-For instance, the signature of a single chain for `hmc_nuts_dense_e_adapt` now has `std::vector`s for the initialial values, inverse metric, and init, sample, and diagnostic writers.
+For instance, the signature of a single chain for `hmc_nuts_dense_e_adapt` now has `std::vector`s for the initialial values, inverse metric, init writers, sample writers, and diagnostic writers.

 ```cpp
 template <class Model>